OpenMPT/openmpt/include/r8brain/README.md

 `doxygen ./other/r8bdoxy.txt` command from the library's folder.

-Preliminary tests show that the r8b::CDSPResampler24 resampler class achieves `31.8*n_cores` Mrops (`44*n_cores` for Intel IPP FFT) when converting 1 channel of 24-bit audio from 44100 to 96000 sample rate (2% transition band), on a Ryzen 3700X processor-based 64-bit system.
-This approximately translates to a real-time resampling of `720*n_cores` (`1000*n_cores`) audio streams, at 100% CPU load.
-Speed performance when converting to other sample rates may vary greatly.
-When comparing performance of this resampler library to another library make sure that the competing library is also tuned to produce a fully linear-phase response, has similar stop-band characteristics and similar sample timing precision.
+Preliminary tests show that the r8b::CDSPResampler24 resampler class achieves `38*n_cores` Mrops (`56*n_cores` for Intel IPP FFT) when converting 1 channel of 24-bit audio from 44100 to 96000 sample rate (2% transition band), on a Ryzen 3700X processor-based 64-bit system.
+This approximately translates to a real-time resampling of `860*n_cores` (`1270*n_cores`) audio streams, at 100% CPU load.
+Performance when converting to other sample rates may vary greatly.
+When comparing performance of this resampler library to another library make sure that the competing library is also tuned to produce a fully linear-phase response, has similar stop-band characteristics and similar sample-timing precision.

 ## Dynamic Link Library ##